Will Zellers: Amateur

-After playing high school hockey at Shattuck-Saint Mary's, Zellers started playing for the Green Bay Gamblers of the United States Hockey League (USHL) full-time starting in 2024-25.
+After playing high school hockey at Shattuck-Saint Mary's, Zellers started playing for the Green Bay Gamblers of the United States Hockey League (USHL) full-time starting in 2024–25.
 Despite losing the beginning of the season due to injury, Zellers impressed in his first full season in the USHL, leading the league in goals, with 44, and being third in the league with 71 overall points.
-His 44 goals were also the most in a single-season in Gamblers franchise history.
+His 44 goals were also the most in a single season in the Gamblers franchise history.
 His efforts led him to being named the USHL Player of the Year and USHL Forward of the Year, as well as to the All-USHL First Team.

 Before playing for the Gamblers, Zellers was drafted 76th overall, in the third round of the 2024 NHL entry draft by the Colorado Avalanche.
-On March 7, 2025, Zellers' rights were traded, along with Casey Mittelstadt and second round pick in the 2025 NHL entry draft, to the Boston Bruins in exchange for Charlie Coyle and a 2026 fifth round pick.
+On March 7, 2025, Zellers' signing rights were traded, along with Casey Mittelstadt and a second-round pick in the 2025 NHL entry draft, to the Boston Bruins in exchange for Charlie Coyle and a 2026 fifth-round pick.